felixdoerre/primus_vk/README.md

 To run an application with `primus_vk` prefix the command with `pvkrun` (which in the easiest case is just `ENABLE_PRIMUS_LAYER=1 optirun`).
 So instead of running `path/to/application`, invoke `pvkrun path/to/application` instead.
 You should be able to use `pvkrun` for all applications, independently of them using Vulkan, OpenGL or both.

-By default `primus_vk` chooses a graphics card marked as `dedicated` and one note marked as `dedicated`.
+By default `primus_vk` chooses a graphics card marked as `dedicated` and one not marked as `dedicated`.
 If that does not fit on your scenario, you need to specify the devices used for rendering and displaying manually.
 You can use `PRIMUS_VK_DISPLAYID` and `PRIMUS_VK_RENDERID` and give them the `deviceID`s from `optirun env DISPLAY=:8 vulkaninfo`.
 That way you can force `primus_vk` to work in a variety of different scenarios (e.g. having two dedicated graphics cards and rendering on one, while displaying on the other).

 ## Idea